wswartzendruber/hlg-tools/README.md

 Angel* happens to be very near `4.75`.
 For most movies, SDR screenshots can be sourced from [Blu-ray.com](http://blu-ray.com).

+There is also a script included in `hlg-tools` named `sdrprev.sh`.
+It is similar to `hlgprev.sh`, except that it generates a grayscale SDR image from a SDR video stream.
+If using this script, then the outputs of `hlgprev.sh` and `sdrprev.sh` should match as closely as possible.
+If different shots produce inconsistent results, then use a frame with a caucasian face in a well-lit environment, comparing the brightness of that face.

-Regardless, do not be overly concerned with preserving detail in the highlights.
-While the whole point of HDR is to retain such detail, it can be lost during SDR preview while still being correct.
+Regardless of the approach used, do not be overly concerned with preserving preview detail in the highlights.
+While the whole point of HDR is to retain such detail, it can be lost during SDR preview while still producing correct HLG.

 ## Generate the LUT